 Tankless Water Heater

 If you live in an area where the climate is always cold, you would need an unlimited supply of heated water.
 Instead of a tank, there are superheated coils that heat water quickly as you need it.
 That being said, it may cost more electrical energy to power up a tankless water heater continuously if you have a large home.
 But as technology advances, there are tankless water heaters made to be cost-efficient.
-You can find different kinds of a tankless water heater in this article.

 Heat Pump Water Heater